edizonn/ecommerce-sql-analysis/README.md

 # ecommerce-sql-analysis
-SQL analysis of e-commerce dataset with customer and basket insights
+SQL analysis of e-commerce dataset with customer and basket insights.